Valtgun/CarND-Advanced-Lane-Lines/README.md

 ###Pipeline (single images)
 Note: Processing pipeline is performed by function process_frame(image, debug, name), that as input takes one RGB image.
-It is possible to pass additional parameter debug, that has default value of 'None'.
+It is possible to pass additional parameter debug, that has a default value of 'None'.
 There can be 2 additional values set:
-'Save' - it will output the pipeline steps to 'output_images' folder with the prefix filename passed in name parameter 'Debug' - it will output the result as 1920x1080 image that will consist of multiple lower resolution frames, that each will show one of the pipeline steps.
+'Save' - it will output the pipeline steps to 'output_images' folder with the prefix filename passed in name parameter 'Debug1' or 'Debug2' - it will output the result as 1920x1080 image that will consist of multiple lower resolution frames, that each will show one of the pipeline steps.

 ####1.
 Provide an example of a distortion-corrected image.
-Each image (or frame) is passed to function undistort(), that takes input parameters of image and distortion matrices:mtx and dist. mtx and dist are calculated once inthe befinninf from the camera calibration step. undistort() function uses cv2.undistort().
+Each image (or frame) is passed to function undistort(), that takes input parameters of image and distortion matrices:mtx and dist. mtx and dist are calculated once in the beginning from the camera calibration step. undistort() function uses cv2.undistort().

 test_images/test1.jpg is processed by undistort and saved in output_images/undistorted_test1.jpg: